filamentphp/filament/README.md

 # Filament

-A lightweight admin for your Laravel app.
+A lightweight admin package to jumpstart your Laravel app.

 > This is a new version that is very much a work in progress!